Mike Capaccio

-Mike Capaccio is an American athletics administrator, currently serving as athletic director of The Citadel Bulldogs in Charleston, South Carolina.
+Mike Capaccio (born December 17, 1957) is an American athletics administrator, currently serving as athletic director of The Citadel Bulldogs in Charleston, South Carolina.
 He was named to that position in 2018.
 He previously served as athletic director at UNC Wilmington for two years, and as CEO of the Brunswick Community College Foundation.

 Playing career

 Capaccio played basketball at Madison College for two years before completing his eligibility at the University of Mary.
 He was known as an excellent rebounder, and led the NAIA in rebounding his senior year, a mark that remains among the top ten season performances in the Mary record book through 2020 and earning a Madison Hall of Fame induction in 1993.

 Coaching career

 Following his graduation from the University of Mary, Capaccio became an assistant coach with McHenry College.
 He worked there for six years before moving to Indian Hills Community College.
 He served with the Warriors for 11 seasons, the last of which was as head coach.
 In his final three seasons with the Warriors, the team won the NJCAA National Championship each year, and Capaccio was named NJCAA Coach of the Year.
 He next moved to UNC Wilmington as Director of Basketball Operations, moving from a two-year college to NCAA Division I.